matatk/element-highlighter/README.md

 Using the extension
 -------------------

-Activate the toolbar icon, or press <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>H</kbd> (<kbd>Option</kbd>+<kbd>Shift</kbd>+<kbd>H</kbd> on Mac) to bring up the pop-up, where you can update your selector/XPath and tweak the outline, and box shadow style.
+Activate the toolbar icon, or press <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>H</kbd> (<kbd>Option</kbd>+<kbd>Shift</kbd>+<kbd>H</kbd> on Mac) to bring up the pop-up, where you can update your selector/XPath and tweak (and toggle) the outline, box shadow, and tinting overlay styles.

-In the pop-up, you can also toggle the checkboxes to control whether the page is automatically monitored, whether landmark regions are placed around each match, and how landmarks are added (details below).
+In the pop-up, you can also toggle whether the page is automatically monitored for changes, whether landmark regions are placed around each match, and how landmarks are added (details below).

 All settings are saved across browser restarts.
-A button is provided to reset everything to the defaults.
+A button is provided to reset everything to the defaults (it leaves your selector/XPath alone, though).

 ### Change monitoring